Welcome - Thank You For Your Visit

 Depictions of Brahma in Religious Texts and Mythological Stories:

 Stories often highlight Brahma's role in setting cosmic order and creating the universe's first beings, including sages and demigods.
 One such narrative involves Brahma creating the seven sages (Saptarishi) to help administer creation's vast expanse.
-These stories underscore his status as both a creator and a cosmic overseer, balancing the universe's initial equilibrium.
+These stories underscore his status as a Creator and a cosmic overseer, balancing the universe's initial equilibrium.

 Interpretation of Teachings: Brahma Viharas (Sublime States/Practices in Buddhism):